 Debate is a fun and powerful way for students to develop critical thinking skills, question the status quo, and deepen understanding of key environmental topics.
 Studies have shown that high school debate students graduate at higher rates, score better on ACT and SAT tests, get into better colleges, and perform better once in college.

 Want to participate?
 Click here to learn more.

 Do you want to help an elementary student develop a connection to the natural world and a passion for environmental action?
 Our Young Eco Leaders program invites young students to complete activities in 5 climate-action categories to become a Certified PEA Young Eco Leader.

-2020 brought new challenges for the teachers and students PEA serves through our in-classroom education programs.
+The COVID-19 pandemic brought new challenges for the teachers and students PEA serves through our in-classroom education programs.
 As schools in our region transitioned to virtual classrooms, PEA adapted our programs to meet the needs of our students and serve our community.

 Our suite of educational videos provides students with valuable information about climate change and conservation and provides content for parents who are looking for new ways to teach key math and science concepts at home.

 We're looking for educators, parents, professionals and community members to help grow our environmental education programs.

 Contact us if you're interested in joining our team of: